rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 We do understand that this can become an inconvenience, and our team is working to find a solution.

-##### Customer still able to retry payment if status order is expired
-An order with status expired, customer still able to retry payment if the order receive failure notification payment from Midtrans.
-If in the timeline history of the order, you find the notification e.g: `Unable to process a payment for Rp220,000.00 IDR on Midtrans Payment`, your customer will receives an email to let them know that their payment couldn't be processed.
-The email includes a Pay now link that the customer can use to try paying again.
+##### Retry Payment Email on an Order with Expired Payment
+In the scenario of:
+- Your customer proceeds to pay for an order to the point that they are redirected to Midtrans' Snap payment page, but then **they don't complete the payment**.
+- Then after some time, the payment will be **considered as unpaid on Midtrans side**.
+On the Shopify admin panel's order details timeline you can also see it marked with `Unable to process a payment for Rp ...
+IDR on Payments via Midtrans`.

+Then:
+- By Shopify's default behaviour, your customer **will receives an email** that informs `Your payment couldn’t be processed for order #...
+You have not been charged.
+Click below to try paying for the order again.`.
+Which will **allow your customer to attempt another payment** by clicking the provided `Pay now` link.

+When your customer does that, the payment status for that order will be re-started to `pending` state again.
+Which your customer has another chance to proceed with payment.

+This is a default Shopify behavior (as of the time of this writing) and is outside of Midtrans control.
+If you want to know whether this is configurable, please consult Shopify's documentation or contact center.

 ##### One order have 2 payment ID
 Yes, it's possible. it same case with [Customer still able to retry payment if status order is expired](/en/snap/platform/overview?id=customer-still-able-to-retry-payment-if-status-order-is-expired).